6 Best Bed Bug Vacuums & Steamers (2026) – No Chemicals

 Needs vacuum bags.

 Mattresses, rugs, floorboards, and cracks where bed bugs may hide.
+This vacuum captures bed bugs and debris efficiently, reducing infestation before heat treatment.

-Suck up bed bugs for good — fast and efficiently.
+Suck up bed bugs for good โ fast and efficiently.ย

-4. McCulloch MC1275 Heavy-Duty Steam Cleaner – Best Combo for Budget
+4. McCulloch MC1275 Heavy-Duty Steam Cleaner โ Best Combo for Budget

 This steam cleaner is a budget beast.
 With high heat and plenty of attachments, it gets the job done.
+McCulloch Mc1275 heavy-duty steam cleaner is a solid option if you want performance without spending too much.

-✅ Pros:
+โ Pros:

 -

-Reaches temperatures over 200°F.
+Reaches temperatures over 200ยฐF.

 -